Updated: May 18

 I didn't see a doctor until I was around 5 months pregnant; after I'd done the rounds of trying to find a natural birthing professional - sadly, in the 80s, Perth was very deficient in such services and the last one I saw scared me sufficiently by saying IF things went awry he would not allow me to seek medical intervention; pregnancy and childbirth should be natural but you would be a clown to say things cannot go wrong.
 The key is preparedness.

-The doctor I was blessed to find was actually our local and was as interested in what I was studying as I was.
+The doctor I was blessed to find was actually our local and was as interested in what I was studying as I was in learning it.
 He wanted to know everything; never made a joke about my views and level-headedly discussed everything from my vaccination knowledge to wanting to use gravity or water to bring my baby into the world.
-He never did a single internal, never pushed vaccines or meds, and when it was time, delivered her in his board shorts in between visits to the local pool with his kids (well, it was over 40 degrees celcius for a record period that summer!).
+He never did a single internal, never pushed vaccines or meds, and when it was time, delivered her in his board shorts in between visits to the local pool with his kids (well, it was over 40 degrees celcius for a record period that summer).

 So even though I didn't get my water birth, or beanbag or gravity-led birth, it was all pretty near perfect.
 No pharma-made 'baby' products on her delicate skin, no meds, no artificial light (we spent a lot of time out on the balcony to naturally shift her slight jaundice...), no top ups, nothing.
 Later on, a well-meaning child health nurse made a few vain attempts to get me to vaccinate or use some cruddy toxic baby product; but when she saw my efforts were working, she left me alone, save to weigh my breastfed baby (obviously rapidly gaining weight).